 Select the composition from which to make a movie in the Project panel, and then do one of the following to add the composition to the render queue:

 To create a new composition from a footage item and immediately add that composition to the render queue, drag the footage item from the Project panel to the Render Queue panel.
 This is a convenient way to convert a footage item from one format to another.

 Click the triangle next to the Output To heading in the Render Queue panel to choose a name for the output file based on a naming convention, and then choose a location; or click the text next to the Output To heading to enter any name.
 (See Specify filenames and locations for rendered output.)

 Click the triangle to the right of the Render Settings heading to choose a render settings template, or click the underlined text to the right of the Render Settings heading to customize the settings.
 (See Render settings.)

-- Click the triangle to the right of the Output Module heading to choose an output module settings template, or click the underlined text to the right of the Output Module heading to customize the settings.
+Click the triangle to the right of the Output Module heading to choose an output module settings template, or click the underlined text to the right of the Output Module heading to customize the settings.
 You use the output module settings to specify the file format of the output movie.
-In some cases, a format-specific dialog box opens after you choose a format, in which you can specify format-specific settings.
+In some cases, a format-specific dialog box opens after you choose a format, in which you can choose format-specific settings.
 (See Output modules and output module settings and Encoding and compression options for movies.)

 When an output name and location have been set, and render settings and an output module have been selected, the entry in the Render column automatically becomes selected (shown by a check mark) and the status changes to Queued.
 The status Queued means that the render item is in the render queue.